-Nikon D5600 versus Sony A6300
+Nikon D5600 vs Sony A6300

-The Nikon D5600 and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in November 2016 and February 2016.
+The Nikon D5600 and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in November 2016 and February 2016.
 The D5600 is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (33 percent) than the Nikon D5600.
 Moreover, the A6300 is markedly lighter (13 percent) than the D5600.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.